 Helps seasonal affective disorder

-Seasonal affective disorder (SAD) is caused by a significant decrease of sunlight exposure during the late fall and winter months when it gets dark earlier.
-But going out into the sunlight in nature during daytime for 20-30 minutes can help you get enough light to help reduce the symptoms that accompany SAD.
+Seasonal affective disorder (SAD) is caused by a significant decrease in sunlight exposure during the late fall and winter months when it gets dark earlier.
+But going out into the sunlight in nature during the daytime for 20-30 minutes can help you get enough light to help reduce the symptoms that accompany SAD.

-Increases vitamin D levels
+Increases Vitamin D levels

 Most people know that they can increase vitamin D levels by spending time in the sun.
 In fact, the sun is the best source of this vital nutrient.
 To increase levels, allow yourself to get at least 15 minutes of direct sunlight on a large amount of your skin.
 The best time of day to do this is midday.
 And summer sunshine is more beneficial than winter sun.
-Also, you cannot get vitamin d through sun shining through a window.
+Also, you cannot get vitamin d through the sun shining through a window.

 15 minutes of sunshine during the summer months can give you as much as 10,000-20,000 I.U.s of vitamin d.
-Currently the recommended daily dose is 600 I.U.
+Currently, the recommended daily dose is 600 I.U.

 If you haven’t been spending much time outdoors, perhaps this is a great time to take a look at ways that you can incorporate time with nature into your day.
 The good news is that you don’t have to travel to the nearest forest to benefit.
 A local green park or other green space can be just as effective!
 Getting outside regularly can be one of the best ways to practice healthy living!